Darshan I/O profiler¶

 , ftn

-) (see the related page in the docs for more details on compilers on Cori).
-Darshan is not loaded by default on Perlmutter.
+) (see the related page in the docs for more details on compilers at NERSC).
 If you wish to use darshan on Perlmutter you can do module load darshan

 before compiling.

-Darshan is started automatically when a MPI session is initiated, and will create a log file in a defined log directory, which is then used by NERSC staff to extract usage metrics of the different file systems.
+Darshan is started automatically when a MPI session is initiated, and will create a log file in a defined log directory, which can be used to extract usage metrics of the different file systems.
 Read on to learn how to enable darshan for non-MPI applications, or how you can use darshan log file to study the I/O behavior of your application.

 To check whether your dynamically linked application has been compiled to instrument data with darshan at runtime, use ldd